 - Quarterly members meetups – connect with other writers for good advice and a fun night out

-- Members Spotlight – an online feature to showcase and promote members’ shows and events to a wider audience
+- Members Spotlight – an online feature to showcase and promote members’ shows and events to a wider audience (coming soon)

 - Private Facebook Group – escape the social media noise!